tjd1234/cmpt383summer2022/docs/languages/go/interfaceDemo.md

 ```

 A type is said to *implement* an interface if it has methods for all the
 methods listed in it.
-So a type `T` implements `Stringer` if it implements a
+Type `T` implements `Stringer` if it implements a method
-method that looks like this:
+that looks like this:

 ```go
 func (this T) String() string {